 A similar system is being installed at Réacteur Jules-Horowitz (RJH)—the research reactor that is presently under construction at CEA-Cadarache.

 Seismic pads are twenty centimetre-thick "sandwiches" made of six alternate layers of rubber and metal plate.
 Placed atop concrete columns that rise 2.2 metres from the lower raft of the structure (the groundmat), these 90 by 90 centimetre pads support the upper raft (the basemat) that is the actual "floor" of the installation.

-Each of RJH's 195 pads will each bear a weight of 550 tons...and could bear considerably more.
-The pads are arranged in such a way that the 110,000 tons of the installation are uniformly distributed.
-The same principle will be applied to ITER, where the facility's 350,000 tons will be distributed over approximately 600 pads.
+Each of RJH's 195 pads will each bear a weight of 550 tonnes ... and could bear considerably more.
+The pads are arranged in such a way that the 110,000 tonnes of the installation are uniformly distributed.
+The same principle will be applied to ITER, where the facility's 350,000 tonnes will be distributed over approximately 600 pads.

 A concept for the ITER Tokamak Complex seismic pad layout.

 Despite the cost of the pads themselves, and the necessity of having two reinforced concrete rafts instead of one, there is economic benefit attached to implementing seismic pads.
 "Had we not chosen this solution, structural modifications to withstand the effects of an earthquake would have been much costlier."